vsmjs/vsm-dictionary-local/README.md

   package defines a standardized interface, for VSM-related tools to communicate with services that provide terms+IDs (e.g. a webserver API).
-- It also includes the small 'VsmDictionary' parent class (/interface) that provides shared functionality for concrete subclasses (like this package).
+- That packages also includes the 'VsmDictionary' parent class that provides some shared functionality for concrete subclasses (like this package).

 <br>